-Connectors tend to be parallel^{11-13} and, as a result, buccolingual crown inclination may influence perception of the connectors and overall esthetics of the smile.
-Authors of only one previous study have evaluated buccolingual inclinations in the frontal view, solely in canines and premolars, among ORs and LPs.26 Authors of other studies have evaluated the labiolingual inclination of incisors in a profile projection.^{14-18} This study is the first to evaluate the relationship between smile esthetics and buccolingual inclination variation in the upper anterior six teeth from the perspective of GDs, ORs, and LPs in the frontal view.
+Connectors tend to be parallel11-13 and, as a result, buccolingual crown inclination may influence perception of the connectors and overall esthetics of the smile.
+Authors of only one previous study have evaluated buccolingual inclinations in the frontal view, solely in canines and premolars, among ORs and LPs.
+Authors of other studies have evaluated the labiolingual inclination of incisors in a profile projection.14-18 This study is the first to evaluate the relationship between smile esthetics and buccolingual inclination variation in the upper anterior six teeth from the perspective of GDs, ORs, and LPs in the frontal view.

-In this study, it was demonstrated that images with a buccolingual crown inclination defect received lower scores than those with excess inclination across all three groups.
+In this study, we demonstrated that images with a buccolingual crown inclination defect received lower scores than those with excess inclination across all three groups.
 Likability scores decreased with greater variation.
 Excluding the canine from the variation resulted in more negative evaluations due to disruption of the regressive proportion and failure to achieve parallel connectors.